rytilahti-juuso/seating-order-organizer/README.md

 # Color and style formatting meaning:
 - If font is red it  means that the participant has special wishes (e.g. "I would like to sit next to the other old students") or they have typos in their wishes.
-- You may notice that between some groups there are an empty column while others do not.
-This is intentional.
-The reason is that if you have names with different background color withing two empty columns, it means that there are people who have non-mutual ( basically chained) wishes.
 - The background color rotates between five different colors.
 This is so that there can't be a mixup of two persons belonging the same group.
 Consider example below:
 ```
 0 1